Visiting Associate Professor in Medieval History, Department of History, Harvard University, Mass, USA, 2015 - 2016

 Teaching prizes and commendations:

-Harvard University Teaching Commendation for courses in Fall semester 2007 -8, from Dean of the Faculty of Arts and Science (D. Pillbeam).
+Harvard University Teaching Commendation for course, 'Material Cultures: England and France, AD 600-1200', in Fall semester 2007 -8, from the Dean of Social Sciences (D. Cutler) and the Dean of Harvard College (D. Pilbeam).

 Supervision of PhD and MRes students: